 You will be working with the helmet upside down.
 To prevent the helmet from rolling all over the place, put it in a bowl.
 I use a towel inside the bowl to give it a little cushioning and prevent scratches.

 Next you will need to remove the cheek pad.
 Depending on the helmet design this might be a singular piece or a piece from each side.
-On the bell helmet I have I had to pull back a thin foam skirt and then remove a single piece chin pad.
+On my Bell helmet I had to pull back a thin foam skirt and then remove a single piece chin pad.
 Be careful not to rip anything apart, gentle prying is all you should need.
-You can normally just do this with your hand, but if the glue is tough you can use an interior trim tool to give you some leverage or slowly work the edge of the glue away.
+You can normally just do this with your hand, but if the glue is tough you can use an interior trim removal tool to give you some leverage or slowly work the edge of the glue away.
 You might have to guide the chin straps out through the cheek pads like I did.

 Choose which side of the helmet you want the boom microphone.